Seth Glier: Career

 Seth Glier was born in Shelburne Falls, MA. and subsequently studied at Pioneer Valley Performing Arts Charter School PVPA in South Hadley, Massachusetts.
 He attended Berklee College of Music for a year before dropping out to be able to tour full-time.
-Since then, he has averaged over 200 shows a year, and shared stages with artists such as James Taylor, Mark Knopfler, The Verve Pipe, Edwin McCain and Ani DiFranco.
+Since then, he has shared stages with artists such as James Taylor, Mark Knopfler, The Verve Pipe, Edwin McCain and Ani DiFranco.
 He has appeared as a mainstage artist at the Falcon Ridge Folk Festival (NY) and the Kerrville Folk Festival (TX).
 USA Today compared Seth to Bruce Springsteen and Billy Joel.
+He is also currently the musical director for Sophie B. Hawkins.

 In 2015, Glier released his fourth album, If I Could Change One Thing, on MPress Records.
 The album was considered a successful move into mainstream pop, a departure from his previous, more acoustic albums.
 A music video for the title track, a duet with American Idol alum Crystal Bowersox, premiered on Billboard.com.

 In 2016, Glier gave a TEDx talk sharing his insight on the challenges and gifts of care giving for a family member, and how it influences his life, art and music.

 Glier's 2021 album The Coronation combines elements of folk, pop, and electronica and explores themes of growth, forgiveness, and envisioning a better world.